 - Your age

 Scars usually fade over time but never go away completely.
 If the way a scar looks bothers you, various treatments might minimize it.
 These include surgical revision, dermabrasion, laser treatments, injections, chemical peels, and creams.

 - Chemical Peels (American Society for Dermatologic Surgery)

 - Dermabrasion (American Society for Dermatologic Surgery)

-- Laser Therapy (American Society for Dermatologic Surgery)
+- Laser Resurfacing (American Society for Dermatologic Surgery)

 - Proper Wound Care: How to Minimize a Scar (American Academy of Dermatology)